Guns, Machine, Vickers, .303-in, Mk. I, D.P.

 Attachments, blank firing

 Details of the blank firing muzzle attachment can be found in the spares pages.
+There is also a video of it in use produced by the VMGCRA.

 A Vickers MG fitted with a blank firing attachment being used by the 1st Bn Manchester Regiment in Malaya, 1941.